bevyengine/bevy/release-content/release-notes/event_split.md

 **Bevy 0.17** aims to solve this ambiguity by splitting the event traits into `Event`, `EntityEvent`, and `BufferedEvent`.

-- `Event`: A shared trait for all events.
+- `Event`: A shared trait for observer events.
-- `EntityEvent`: An `Event` that additionally supports targeting specific entities and propagating the event from one entity to another.
+- `EntityEvent`: An observer `Event` that additionally supports targeting specific entities and propagating the event from one entity to another.
-- `BufferedEvent`: An `Event` that additionally supports usage with `EventReader` and `EventWriter` for pull-based event handling.
+- `BufferedEvent`: An event that supports usage with `EventReader` and `EventWriter` for pull-based event handling.

 ## Using Events